New technology allows scientists first glimpse of intricate details of Little Foot's life

-Category: Climate Hits: 2In June 2019, an international team brought the complete skull of the 3.67-million-year-old Little Foot Australopithecus skeleton, from South Africa to the UK and achieved unprecedented imaging resolution of its bony structures and dentition in an X-ray synchrotron-based investigation at the UK's national synchrotron, Diamond Light Source.
+Category: Climate Hits: 4In June 2019, an international team brought the complete skull of the 3.67-million-year-old Little Foot Australopithecus skeleton, from South Africa to the UK and achieved unprecedented imaging resolution of its bony structures and dentition in an X-ray synchrotron-based investigation at the UK's national synchrotron, Diamond Light Source.
 The X-ray work is highlighted in a new article, focusing on the inner craniodental features of Little Foot.

 Read more https://www.sciencedaily.com/releases/2021/03/210302075348.htm